manureno/sparkonk8s/1_configure_k8s/README.md

 ```
 $ kubectl create clusterrolebinding spark-role --clusterrole=edit --serviceaccount=default:sa-spark --namespace=default
 ```
-* Give to _sa-spark_ service account the secret allowing to pull images from the Cnotainer Registry Namespaces
+* Give to _sa-spark_ service account the secret allowing to pull images from the Container Registry Namespaces

 The Linux way:
 ```